digitalis75/User-Interactive-Project-Piano-Simon-Game/README.md

 * Mobile-ready version - Responsive website design;
 * Social media integration.
 There are Icons/links in the Footer to social media accounts of the website creator.

+* In a game mode user have to successfully pass 20 levels to win the game.
+I think game will benefit     from integrating a drop-down menu for choosing a level of difficulty: easy - 5 levels, intermediate - 10 levels, hard - 15 levels, advanced - 20 levels.

 #### Features Left to Implement